 And here we have Liv Tyler, managing to pull off both a bowl cut and a micro fringe in a way that would be impossible for other humans to do so.
 And how better to get around the unofficial shawl dress code than by draping yourself in netting?

 No, your eyes do not deceive you.
-Yes, that is Donald Trump, doing his best attempt at blue steel, approximately 18 years before he moved into the White House (and 18 years before Anna Wintour banned him from future Galas).
+Yes, that is Donald Trump, doing his best attempt at Blue Steel, approximately 18 years before he moved into the White House.

 Why does Claudia Schiffer remind us of Jennifer Garner's character in 13 Going On 30 here?
-Must be the pink spaghetti straps and contrasting lace... in lime green.
+Must be the pink spaghetti straps and contrasting lace.

 1998 was the year that Martha Stewart turned up to the Costume Institute wearing what's best described as a bedazzled version of the dress worn by every TV Jane Austen heroine ever - with the obligatory shawl, of course.

-Everyone who's anyone has graced the Met's super-long red carpet, and that includes Sarah, Duchess of York, whose outfit hasn't actually dated too badly (random elbow drapery aside) - though it does err on the side of Breakfast at Tiffany's cosplay...
+Anyone who's anyone has graced the Met's super-long red carpet, and that includes Sarah, Duchess of York, whose outfit hasn't actually dated too badly (random elbow drapery aside).